LuiseFreese/blog/SP-Rest-or-Graph-when-to-use-what.md

 Now that we registered our app in Azure AD, we can continue with the HTTP action in Power Automate.

-To create a list, we will look up [documentation here](https://docs.microsoft.com/en-us/graph/api/list-create?view=graph-rest-1.0&tabs=http) and see, that we will need to send a POST request to
+To create a list, we will look up [documentation here](https://docs.microsoft.com/en-us/graph/api/list-create?view=graph-rest-1.0&tabs=http) and see that we will need to send a POST request to

 `https://graph.microsoft.com/v1.0/sites/{site-id}/lists`

-and that we will need to add permissions to be able to call this API.
-Our HTTP request needs authentication, which can be done via Azure Active Directory OAuth, but we will first need to have a representation of our app (yes, this flow that calls Microsoft Graph is an application) in Azure AD.
+And that we will need to add permissions to be able to call this API.
+Our HTTP request requires authentication, which can be done via Azure Active Directory OAuth, but we will first need to represent our app (yes, this flow that calls Microsoft Graph is an application) in Azure AD.

 We will follow these steps to register an app in Azure AD: